|LONGITUDINAL SAMPLE SURVEY OF BACHELOR’S DEGREE RECIPIENTS; THREE FOLLOW-UPS OVER A 10–YEAR PERIOD:|

 For NPSAS:08, parental data previously collected from the Parent Interviews were captured in the Student Interview.
 These topics include marital status; highest level of education achieved; income; amount of financial support provided to the student; types of financing used to pay student educational expenses; and current employment (including occupation and industry; captured in B&B:08/09).
 Base year data for this cohort additionally included state-representative undergraduate student samples for four degree-granting institutional sectors (public 4-year; public 2-year; private nonprofit 4-year; and private for-profit 4-year) in six states: California, Georgia, Illinois, Minnesota, New York, and Texas.

 B&B Third Follow–up Survey.
-The 199293 cohort was followed for a third time in 2003.
+The 1992–93 cohort was followed for a third time in 2003.
 This final interview, which was conducted 10 years following degree completion, allowed further study of the issues already addressed by the preceding follow–up studies.
 The 2003 interview covered topics related to continuing education, degree attainment, employment, career choice, family formation, and finances.
 Additionally, respondents were asked to reflect on the value that their undergraduate education and any other education obtained since receiving the bachelor’s degree added to their lives now.
 It also contained a separate set of questions directed at new entrants into the teacher pipeline, as well as those who were continuing in or who had left teaching since the last interview.
-A 10–year third and final follow–up for the 2007–08 cohort was conducted in 2018 and it explored labor market experiences, financial aid debt and repayment, and postbaccalaureate enrollment through the 10th year after graduation.
+A 10-year third and final follow-up for the 2007–08 cohort was conducted in 2018 and it explored labor market experiences, financial aid debt and repayment, and postbaccalaureate enrollment through the 10th year after graduation.

-The three B&B cohorts each have their own follow–up schedule, as described above.
+The four B&B cohorts each have their own follow-up schedule, as described above.
 B&B cohorts alternate with Beginning Postsecondary Students (BPS) Longitudinal Study cohorts in using NPSAS surveys as their base.
-Hence, the next B&B cohort is scheduled to be drawn from the 2016 NPSAS sample.